wpilibsuite/frc-docs/source/docs/software/networktables/publish-and-subscribe.rst

 NetworkTableEntry
 -----------------

-``NetworkTableEntry`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/networktables/NetworkTableEntry.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classnt_1_1_network_table_entry.html>`__) is a class that exists for backwards compatibility.
+``NetworkTableEntry`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/networktables/NetworkTableEntry.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classnt_1_1_network_table_entry.html>`__, `Python <https://robotpy.readthedocs.io/projects/pyntcore/en/stable/ntcore/NetworkTableEntry.html>`__) is a class that exists for backwards compatibility.
 New code should prefer using type-specific Publisher and Subscriber classes, or GenericEntry if non-type-specific access is needed.

 It is similar to ``GenericEntry`` in that it supports both publishing and subscribing in a single object.
 However, unlike ``GenericEntry``, ``NetworkTableEntry`` is not released (e.g. unsubscribes/unpublishes) if ``close()`` is called (in Java) or the object is destroyed (in C++); instead, it operates similar to ``Topic``, in that only a single ``NetworkTableEntry`` exists for each topic and it lasts for the lifetime of the instance.